 According to Wuske, what you’ll love most about these bangs is their non-commitment.
 She adds that they’re “easy to grow out into a face-frame.
 If cut long, they’ll transition into a soft face-frame within two months.”

 While this fringe is low-maintenance, it does need time styling.
-“What I suggest is for all the hair in front of the ear, to always be styled away from the face,” says Wuske.
+“What I suggest is for all your hair in front of the ear, to always be styled away from your face,” says Wuske.

 Before your next hair appointment, check out these photos of long curtain bangs.